 Delta smelt are a small (6 – 9 cm), translucent, semi-anadromous species that migrates between fresh and saline water and reproduces annually (Sommer et al., 2011).
 Delta smelt are part of the Osmeridae family which represents an abundant food source for human consumption in Japan, Europe, and North America, and have experienced declining populations worldwide (McAllister, 1963; Moyle, Peter B., Brown, Larry R., Durand, John R., Hobbs, 2016; Rosenfield & Baxter, 2007).
 Because of their annual life cycle and relatively rapid response to the conditions of their habitat, delta smelt are considered an indicator of the overall health of the SFE ecosystem.
 Once one of the most abundant and widely distributed fish species in the SFE, delta smelt numbers have been declining since the 1980s (Moyle et al., 1992) (Figure 1.1).
 The species was listed as threatened under the federal Endangered Species Act (ESA) in 1993 and endangered under the California ESA in 2009.
 Pelagic productivity and water temperature have been shown to be primary drivers of condition indices ultimately affecting the delta smelt’s fitness (Hammock et al., 2022) and it is now believed stochastic processes may push the species to extinction (Fisch et al., 2011; Moyle, Peter B., Brown, Larry R., Durand, John R., Hobbs, 2016).
 As a result of their continued decline, resource management agencies, such as CDFW, continue to actively monitor the distribution and abundance of the wild population, and the Genomic Variation Laboratory genetically manages a captive breeding program to maintain a refuge population at the UC Davis Fish Conservation and Culture Laboratory (FCCL).

+This would be the place for a paragraph introducing your genomics work and how it fits into conservation of delta smelt.